IBM-Bluemix-Docs/java/microprofile-healthcheck.md

 ```
 {: codeblock}

-The liveness probe implementation can be extended to consult process local conditions, which indicate an unrecoverable process state.
-However, the challenge with such checks often lies in the fact that if the such processing is able to be performed, the server is likely sufficiently healthy to perform other requests.
-For this reason, a "keep it simple" mantra should be readily applied to the liveness check implementation.
-Once the liveness sources are coded to enable the probe endpoint, the http liveness endpoint can be enabled in the container orchestration sources as explained in the last chapter.
+The liveness probe implementation can be extended to check process local conditions, which indicate an unrecoverable process state.
+However, the challenge with these checks often lies in the fact that if such processing is possible, the server is likely working normally to process other requests.
+For this reason, a "keep it simple" mantra can be readily applied to the liveness check implementation.
+After the liveness sources are coded to enable the probe endpoint, the HTTP liveness endpoint can be enabled in the container orchestration sources as explained in the last chapter.

-To avoid restart cycles, the initialDelaySeconds attribute for the liveness check should be longer than the longest expected server start time.
-For a Java&trade application server that commonly takes 30 seconds to start, choose a larger value, such as 60 seconds.
+To avoid restart cycles, the `initialDelaySeconds` attribute for the liveness check must be longer than the longest expected server start time.
+For a Java&trade; application server that commonly takes 30 seconds to start, choose a larger value, such as 60 seconds.

 ## Using the MicroProfile Health API
 {: #mp-health-api}